 For me, the best contribution from Wrigglesworth was his idea on how to improve the insurance business, which involved a live TV show hosted by John McCririck.
 However, most of the time it's a bit of an information overload full of complaints rather than anything comedic.Ian Wolf, Giggle Beats, 7th May 2012

 We seem to live in a constant state of being ripped off by insurance companies, and in Tom Wrigglesworth's Open Letters the comedian put them squarely in his sights.
 Framed as a letter to Kevin Chidwick, managing director of the price comparison website confused.com, it was actually a bit of a cheat: he addressed Chidwick for the first couple of minutes, and returned to him at the end, but the bulk of the programme was bog-standard stand-up.

 Funny, though (apart from a long anecdote about his friend Jane and her stolen car that needed ruthless editing).
 "Insurance," he began, addressing Chidwick, "separates us from the animals - that and the fact that we don't lick our own genitals.
 Some of us have tried, and, indeed, succeeded.
-But I haven't written to you just to boast ...."Chris Maume, The Independent on Sunday, 6th May 2012
+But I haven't written to you just to boast ...."Chris Maume, The Independent, 6th May 2012

 The series premiere was an overwhelming disappointment.
 Although Tom Wrigglesworth is extremely confident in his delivery of Open Letters, the subject matter in this week's show was dull and difficult to engage with.George Zielinski, The Comedy Journal, 3rd May 2012